 - Long hair should be tied back and held in place with a net or scarf, so it doesn’t enter the food or flame.

-- Synthetic fabrics and hair can easily catch fire and when they burn, they stick to the body while burning so be extra careful and vigilant.
+- Synthetic fabrics and hair extensions and wigs are particularly dangerous.
+They easily catch fire and when they melt as they burn, sticking to the skin so be extra careful and vigilant.

 - Jewellery shouldn’t be dangling e.g bracelet, it can get caught or tangled with a pot handle.